 Similar to Samagaon, Lho provides commendable accommodation for trekkers traversing the Manaslu circuit trail.
 The village boasts a selection of teahouses and lodges operated by residents.
 Opting to stay in these tea houses will grant you immersive cultural encounters.

 Despite the variety of accommodation options, most provide basic amenities.
-Given Lho village’s location in a remote mountainous region, the level of luxury found in Kathmandu city can not be anticipated.
+Given Lho village’s location in a remote mountainous region, the level of luxury found in Kathmandu city cannot be anticipated.

 Likewise, a few tea houses feature rooms equipped with two single beds.
 Clean bed sheets and blankets are provided to ensure a cozy night’s rest.
 Limited furnishings are available to arrange your belongings.
 Most tea houses offer communal spaces for dining and relaxing, where you can enjoy the warmth of a fire and partake in dinner.